ocsf/ocsf-docs/CONTRIBUTING.md

 ### Key Terminology

-1. **Field**: A field is a unique identifier for a piece of data contained in OCSF.
+1. **Field**: A field is a unique identifier name for a piece of data contained in OCSF.
 Each field also designates a corresponding data_type.
-2. **Object**: An object is a collection of contextually related fields, it is also a data_type in OCSF.
+2. **Object**: An object is a collection of contextually related fields, and other objects.
+It is also a data_type in OCSF.
+3. **Attribute**: An attribute is the more generic name for both fields and objects in OCSF.
+A field is a scalar attribute while an object is a complex attribute.
-3. **Event Class**: An event is represented by an Event Class, which are a particular set of attributes (including fields & objects) representing a log line or telemetry submission at a point in time.
+4. **Event Class**: An event is represented by an Event Class, which are a particular set of attributes (including fields & objects) representing a log line or telemetry submission at a point in time.
-4. **Category:** A Category organizes event classes that represent a particular domain.
+5. **Category:** A Category organizes event classes that represent a particular domain.

 ## How do I add an event_class?

 ### In brief -

 1. Determine all the `attributes` (including fields and objects) you would want to add in the `event_class`
-2. Check the [dictionary](https://github.com/ocsf/ocsf-schema/blob/main/dictionary.json) and determine the new attributes that you require, some of your desired attributes may already be present.
+2. Check the [dictionary](https://github.com/ocsf/ocsf-schema/blob/main/dictionary.json) and determine the new fields that you require, and the objects (https://github.com/ocsf/ocsf-schema/tree/main/objects), many of your desired attributes may already be present.
 3. Define the missing attributes → Adding a `field` , Adding an `object`.
 4. Determine which category you would want to add your event_class in, note it’s  `name`
 5. Create a new file →  `<event_class_name.json>` inside the category specific subfolder in the [/events](https://github.com/ocsf/ocsf-schema/tree/main/events)folder.